Morges: Early Modern Morges

 The city and castle were plundered in 1475 and again in 1530.
 After the conquest of Vaud in 1536 by Bern, Morges became the center of a bailiwick in 1539.
 The castle was in deplorable condition.
 The new owners had the upper half of the fortifications rebuilt in the 1540s to suit the needs of artillery.
 Since Morges had not surrendered quickly enough to Bern, the city gates were demolished.
 The gate houses remained until 1769 and 1803, when they were finally destroyed.

 During the early modern era, Morges was very prosperous.
 A number of large civic and private buildings were built during this time.
 They include Bern's granary (1690–92) at the site of a formerly fortified private residence, the house at Grande-Rue 56 (which was built in 1560 and the arcaded courtyard was added in 1670) and the building at Grande-Rue 94 with its remarkable facade from 1682.
 A latin school (scola grammatical calis) was operating by the second half of the 15th century.
 In 1574 the Collège de Couvaloup, which was inspired by the academies of Geneva, Lausanne and Bern, opened in Morges.
 The new church was built in a French classicism style between 1769–76 and is one of the masterpieces of Reformed architecture in Switzerland.
 German language church services began in town starting in 1710.

 Beginning in the late 18th century the areas outside the city walls were built up.
 A number of country estates (La Gottaz, La Prairie, La Gracieuse) and new suburbs developed along the arterial roads to Lausanne and Geneva.
-A small harbor is first mentioned in 1536 and shortly there after, regular boat service to Geneva began.
+A small harbor is first mentioned in 1536 and shortly thereafter, regular boat service to Geneva began.
 In 1664 a simple pier was built out of poles, but it was too small to provide protection for the galleys that were on the lake.
 The Bernese government therefore decided to build a commercial and military port in Morges and not in Lausanne-Ouchy.
 The current port was built with two curved breakwaters between 1691–96 and in 1702 the customs house was finished.
 With the port, Morges became the starting point for several trade routes and became the site of a major transshipment point for goods such as salt, wine and grain.

 During the early modern era, the local economy began to rely more on transportation and trade than on the production of goods.
 The shoemakers guild was very influential in the 16th and 17th centuries.
 They were replaced by tanners in the 18th and 19th centuries when they grew to be more important in the local economy.
 The largest socio-professional groups at the end of the Ancien Régime in 1798 were; (in order of importance) the rentiers or landlords, merchants, winemakers, farmers, shoemakers, tailors, carpenters and joiners.